-Both RBC and Axos offer other services intended to help us manage and further develop our advisory practice.
+ETCB offers other services intended to help us manage and further develop our advisory practice.
 Such services include, but are not limited to, performance reporting, financial planning, contact management systems, third party research, publications, access to educational conferences, roundtables and webinars, practice management resources, access to consultants and other third party service providers who provide a wide array of business related services and technology to IAIM and our IARs.

-RBC generally does not charge its advisor Clients separately for custody services but is compensated by account holders through transaction related or asset based fees for securities trades that are executed through the broker-dealer or that settle into the broker-dealer's accounts (i.e., transactions fees are charged for certain no-load mutual funds, commissions are charged for individual equity and debt securities transactions).
-Axos does charge IAIM Clients for custody services.
+ETCB generally does not charge its advisor Clients separately for custody services but is compensated by account holders through transaction related or asset based fees for securities trades that are executed through or that settle into the broker-dealer's accounts (i.e., transactions fees are charged for certain noload mutual funds, commissions are charged for individual equity and debt securities transactions).